-On the 12th of July 2023, the ConCourt upheld the RTMC appeal to the High Court judgment and the order of the High Court was set aside.
+On 12 July 2023, the ConCourt upheld the RTMC appeal to the High Court judgment and the order of the High Court was set aside.
 In this regard, the Agency will continue to focus on implementing its strategic goals set in the in the next 2025-2030 medium term strategic framework.